Archaeological Field School in Montana & Wyoming

 Pre-Professional Experience Internship Grants ($3,000) are available through the Hutton Honors College (minimum of 3.4 overall GPA and a 3.7 in major) for juniors and seniors. http://www.indiana.edu/~iubhonor/hds/pei.php.
 Freshman and Sophomores can apply for a Research Partnership Award ($1,000) (minimum of 3.4 overall GPA) (http://www.indiana.edu/~iubhonor/hds/reshpart.php).

-Applications for both awards are due March 8th and require a letter of support from Dr. Scheiber – plan accordingly and contact Dr. Scheiber well in advance!!
+Applications for both awards are due March 14th and require a letter of support from Dr. Scheiber – plan accordingly and contact Dr. Scheiber well in advance (by February 15th)!!
 Student interns will be required to assist with project-related activities during the field school and after it ends.

 The Archaeological Institute of America also offers the Jane C. Waldbaum Archaeological Field School Scholarship (http://www.archaeological.org/grants/708) for juniors, seniors, and first year graduate students ($1,000).
 Applications are due March 1st.
 Two recommendation letters are required.

 Students need to provide their own transportation to and from the field school.
-They should convoy to Wyoming together if possible.
-At least one University vehicle and several personal vehicles will be traveling together to the field site.
-If students are unable to arrange their own transportation, they may be able to travel in one of these vehicles.
-Students will meet at the parking lot in front of Franklin Hall (corner of Indiana and Kirkwood) at 7:30 a.m. on Thursday, June 13th.
-The distance between Bloomington and the Project area is approximately 1,500 miles, so students should plan to stay overnight for two nights on the way there.
+If driving, they should convoy to Wyoming together with the support staff.
+A University vehicle and several personal vehicles will be traveling together to the field site.
+Students will meet at the parking lot in front of Franklin Hall (corner of Indiana and Kirkwood) at 7:30 a.m. on Sunday, June 8th The distance between Bloomington and the project area is approximately 1,500 miles, so students should plan to stay overnight for two nights on the way there.
 Students will minimize costs by staying at campgrounds on the way out to Wyoming (typically students have stayed overnight at Onawa, IA and Devil’s Tower).
 Students often decide not to stop overnight on the return trip home.
 Students should plan to provide their own meals on the trip there and back, and during the session breaks.
-Our intent is to get students back to Bloomington no later than July 29th.
-Students should not expect to leave to return to Bloomington before the morning of July 27th.
-Estimated cost there and back: $50 camping fees plus food for up to six travel days.
-Students are also welcome to fly directly into the Yellowstone Regional Airport in Cody, Wyoming.
-You must arrive no later than June 15th.
+Our intent is to get students back to Bloomington no later than July 24th.
+Students should not expect to leave to return to Bloomington before the morning of July 23rd.
+Estimated cost there and back: $50 camping fees plus food for up to six travel days (budget about $50).
+Students are welcome to fly directly into the Yellowstone Regional Airport in Cody, Wyoming (COD).
+You must arrive no later than June 10th.

 During the field sessions, meals are served communally.
 Students will take turns preparing meals based upon previously planned menu.